ryonaldteofilo/LidarCarTracking/README.md

 ![6 Cars Tracking](https://media.giphy.com/media/XDXWXwmfKUJWz9w4G0/giphy.gif)

-(Note: In these demos, the LIDAR data is being streamed wirelessly using a Raspberry Pi.
-Thus, there will be some inconsistencies during tracking due to some data losses during streaming)
+(Note: The stuttering in rviz is due to occasional packet losses as the point cloud data from the 2 LIDAR sensors are being streamed wirelessly using a Raspberry Pi)

 ## How to use
 _It is recommended to read the thesis to understand the functionality of each code before using it_